Nicky Lopez: Chicago Cubs

 On April 23, 2025, Lopez signed with the Chicago Cubs on a major league contract.
 In 14 appearances for Chicago, he went 1-for-18 (.056) with one RBI and four walks.
 Lopez was designated for assignment by Chicago on May 19.
 He cleared waivers and elected free agency on May 21.

 Arizona Diamondbacks

 On May 27, 2025, Lopez signed a minor league contract with the Arizona Diamondbacks.
 In 24 appearances for the Triple-A Reno Aces, he batted .267/.303/.317 with seven RBI and one stolen base.
 On July 1, Lopez triggered an opt-out clause in his contract and was released by Arizona.

 New York Yankees

 On July 3, 2025, Lopez signed a minor league contract with the New York Yankees.
 In 17 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he batted .263/.338/.333 with six RBI and four stolen bases.
 On August 2, Lopez opted out of his contract and elected free agency.

 Chicago Cubs (second stint)

 On August 9, 2025, Lopez signed a minor league contract with the Chicago Cubs organization.
-He elected free agency on November 6.
+He made 29 appearances for the Triple-A Iowa Cubs, batting .270/.402/.350 with seven RBI and two stolen bases.
+Lopez elected free agency following the season on November 6.

+Colorado Rockies

+On December 1, 2025, Lopez signed a minor league contract with the Colorado Rockies that included an invitation to spring training.
+Lopez played in 15 games for the Triple-A Albuquerque Isotopes, batting .333/.387/.519 with one home run, eight RBI, and two stolen bases.

+Chicago Cubs (third stint)

+On April 23, 2026, Lopez was traded back to the Chicago Cubs organization.
+The following day, the Cubs selected Lopez's contract, adding him to their active roster.
+He made four appearances for Chicago, going 0-for-5.
+Lopez was designated for assignment by the Cubs on May 23; he cleared waivers and was sent outright to the Triple-A Iowa Cubs on May 25.
+However, Lopez rejected the assignment and subsequently elected free agency.

+Texas Rangers

+On May 27, 2026, Lopez signed a major league contract with the Texas Rangers.